chanicpanic/reference/source/by_number.rst

   * The maximum number of different players you can be attacked by before having a turn.
   * The number of cards you must discard to use *Trader*.
+  * The divisor of your attack power when you do a Shield Bypass.

 Three
 *****